 Reasons to avoid

-Sold as the Rokinon SP 14mm f/2.4 in North America, this ultra-wide prime is an ideal choice for interiors or for shooting nightscapes.
-The f/2.8 constant aperture is able to cope with fading light, but the lens maintains sharpness across the entire frame when it’s wide-open, which is crucial for astrophotography.
+Sold as the Rokinon SP 14mm f/2.4 in the USA, I find this ultra-wide prime is an ideal choice for interiors and for shooting nightscapes.
+The f/2.4 aperture is able to cope with fading light, but the lens maintains sharpness across the entire frame when it’s wide-open, which is crucial for astrophotography.

 Handling is terrific: the focus ring is rubberized, which really helps with grip when you’re shooting in the cold.
 It’s a manual-focus-only lens, with no autofocus facility, but that’s less important in a wide-angle like this, where the depth of field stays deep even when the aperture’s at its widest.